-However, high-gain feedback has its price, and to avoid instability we know from Bode's stability criterion that the loop gain must be less than 1 at the critical frequency where the phase lag around the loop is -180 degrees (-360 degrees including the negative gain in the feedback loop).
+However, except for first- or second-order systems with no effective delay, high-gain feedback has its price, and to avoid instability we know from Bode's stability criterion that the loop gain must be less than 1 at the critical frequency where the phase lag around the loop is -180 degrees (-360 degrees including the negative gain in the feedback loop).
 Otherwise, signals at this frequency will increase in magnitude for each pass through the loop and we have instability.

 A comparison of the robustness of feedforward and feedback control is shown in Figures 3 and 4.
-The plant is $y=G\ u+G_d\ d$. (this is not the amplifier but the results would be similar).
-The plant is G=k/(10s+1) (s is the Laplace variable) and the response is shown for a step disturbance d with $G_d=10/(10s+1)$.
-Since nominally $G=G_d$, the ideal feedforward control law is $u=-G^{-1}\ G_d\ d=-d$ (d is a measured disturbance).
-We compare the response with that of a feedback control law $u=-K(s)\ y$ (y is a measured output) where K(s) is a PI feedback controller with integral time $10\ [s]$ and gain $1/\tau_c=1$, corresponding to a closed-loop time constant $\tau_c=1\ [s]$.
+The plant is $y = Gu + G_dd$ (this is not the amplifier case but the results are similar).
+The plant is G = k/(10s + 1) (s is the Laplace variable) and nominally k = 10.
+The response is shown for a step disturbance d where $G_d = 10/(10s + 1)$.
+Since nominally $G = G_d$, the ideal feedforward control law is $u = -G^{-1}G_dd = -d$ (d is a measured disturbance).
+In Figure 3 we compare the response with that of a feedback control law u = -K(s)y (y is a measured output) where K(s) is a PI feedback controller with integral time 10 [s] and gain $1/\tau_c = 1$, corresponding to a closed-loop time constant $\tau_c = 1$ [s] (selected according to the IMC tuning rule, Skogestad (2004b)).

-Figure 3.
-The magic of feedback! ©Comparison of feedforward and feedback control with respect to gain error.
-Nominal gain is k=10.
+Figure 3: The magic of feedback! © Comparison of feedforward and feedback control with respect to gain error.
+Nominal gain is k = 10.
+Top: Feedforward control.
+Bottom: Feedback control.

 Nominally, k=10 and the feedforward law gives perfect control.
-However, if the plant gain is k=5 (which is only half of the disturbance gain) then we get only half of the correction, and if k=20 we over-compensate such that feedforward is as bad as no control, but in the opposite direction.
-This should be compared with the excellent robustness of feedback control (bottom in Figure 3), which is hardly affected by the variation in the plant gain k.
+However, if the plant gain is k=5 (which is only half of the disturbance gain) then we get only half of the correction, and if k=20 we overcompensate such that feedforward is as bad as no control, but in the opposite direction.
+This should be compared with the excellent robustness of feedback control